watermelonwatermelon/icingaweb2-module-director/doc/02-Installation.md

 ### Create a Database resource

-In your web frontend please go to `Configuration / Application / Resources` and create a new database resource pointing to your newly created database.
+In your web frontend, please go to `Configuration / Application / Resources` and create a new database resource pointing to your newly created database.
 Please make sure that you choose `utf8` as an encoding.